CognitiveScale/cortex-certifai-examples/notebooks/README.md

 ### Scan From Definition

-In this notebook a Certifai Scan will be run from an existing scan definition file
+In this notebook a Certifai Scan will be run from an existing scan definition file.

 ### SHAP